 The transfer process shall be completed with no more than a 15 calendar-day break in service.

+The effective date of the job change to the receiving agency is the first physical working day in the new job with the new agency.

 Internal Voluntary Transfer:

 Individual agencies may establish their own internal process and communicate it in writing to their employees.
 At their option, agencies may create and maintain an agency transfer list.
-Transfer lists shall include eligible state employees who apply for and meet the minimum and special qualifications of the position they wish to transfer to.
+Transfer lists shall include eligible state employees who apply for and meet the minimum and special qualifications of the position they wish to transfer to within their agency.
 Employees may request placement on transfer lists through the agency human resources office.

+Interagency Voluntary Transfer:

+Agencies and employees shall follow the Recruitment and Selection policy for transfers between agencies.

 Involuntary Transfer:

 A classified unrepresented employee shall be given 45 calendar days’ notice of an involuntary geographic transfer.
 An involuntary transfer that is a change of duties or division but not location requires advance notice as determined by the appointing authority.